 Study Area

 Akure is the biggest city in Ondo state, bordered by Edo and Delta States to the east, Ogun and Osun States to the west, Ekiti and Kogi States to the north, and by the Atlantic Ocean and the Bight of Benin to the south (Funmilayo et al., 2017); with a population of 803,000.
 The research was carried out in five (5) major local markets: Shasha Market, Odo-Petu Market, Isolo Market, Oja Oba and Federal University of Technology, Akure (FUTA) environs.
-Akure is located on latitude 7.2899ºN and longitude 5.1483ºE
+Akure is located on latitude 7.2899ºN and longitude 5.1483ºE.

 2.2 Sample Size and Collection